 What is an inactive or dormant account?

 An inactive or dormant account is an account showing no activity, other than dividends paid to the account, for a specific time period.
 An account is considered inactive if 18 months have passed since the last owner-initiated transaction.
 Remaining inactive is a concern for several reasons including high risk of fraud and identity theft.
-Inactive accounts are charged a $5 per month fee after 18 months of inactivity, to maintain the account.
+Inactive accounts with under $500 are charged a $5 per month fee after 18 months of inactivity, to maintain the account.

 In addition, the State of Oregon requires financial institutions to surrender inactive account balances (known as escheating), after 3 years of inactivity.
 If forced to do so, an application to the State is required to recover funds.

 To become active you need to do one of the following:

 - Make a deposit to your account.

 - Open a new account such as a checking account, CD or a Money Market account.

 - Apply for a loan.
 We have some of the most competitive rates around.

 To find out more about our current offerings, along with consumer loan, mortgage loan and deposit rates, visit our home page.